 Animals who are fearful may show a whole range of behaviour.
-The fearful crouching dog may tremble, shed hairs, blink, lift a front paw, etc.
+The fearful crouching dog may tremble, shed hairs, blink, lift a front paw, and so on.

 Also, as FEAR escalates, behaviours change.
 If the animal is cornered, FEAR may switch over into RAGE, another core emotion.

 You don’t want that.
 That’s when things could get dangerous.
 That’s when animals desperately try to break free using the weapons at their disposal.